 Pre: Required ECED core courses at the lower division.
-This course addresses principles of leadership and effective program management.
-Students will analyze topics such as: personnel selection and training, budget and finance, regulations, accreditation, professional ethics, program assessment, staff performance evaluation, and community relationships for early childhood administrators.
+This course addresses principles of leadership and effective program management and the diverse roles and responsibilities of staff in early childhood settings.
+Students will analyze topics such as: the selection and training of personnel, budget and financial planning, state licensing regulations, program accreditation, and professional ethics.
+Students will prepare teacher and parent handbooks or an administrative center overview, which includes program assessment, staff performance evaluation, and building family and community relationships.